MozillaFoundation/foundation.mozilla.org/docs/local_development_with_docker.md

 We strongly recommend you to check at least the [docker-compose CLI](https://docs.docker.com/compose/reference/overview/) documentation since we're using it a lot.
 Meanwhile, here are the commands you will use the most:

 **docker-compose:**
 - [docker-compose up](https://docs.docker.com/compose/reference/up/): start the services and the project.
 Stop them with `^C`.
-If you want to rebuild your images, for example after a python dependencies update, add the `--build` flag
+If you want to rebuild your images, for example after a python dependencies update, add the `--build` flag.
+If you want to run the services in detached mode, use `--detached`.
+To get logs, use `docker-compose logs --follow [SERVICE]`,
 - [docker-compose down](): stop and remove the services,
 - [docker-compose run (--rm) [SERVICE NAME] [COMMAND]](https://docs.docker.com/compose/reference/run/): run a command against a service. `--rm` removes your container when you're done,
 - [docker-compose build [SERVICE NAME]](https://docs.docker.com/compose/reference/build/): build a new image for the service.
 Use `--no-cache` to build the image from scratch again,